pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       Invert the color of all pixels in :ref:`IRect` ``irect``.
 Will have no effect if colorspace is ``None``.

-      :arg irect-like irect: The area to be inverted.
+      :arg irect_like irect: The area to be inverted.
 Omit to invert everything.

    .. method:: copyPixmap(source, irect)